th3093/Crymage/README.md

 Encryption and decryption is based on this key (image).
 The encryption algorithm is simple, but thought and coded from scratch.
 Only for image handling the python library pillow (PIL) is used.
 In this early version only RGB channels get modificated, so there is improvement when it comes to dark key images.
-Therefor it is recommended to use brigt ones like the examples.
+Therefor it is recommended to use bright ones like the examples.

 ____________________________________